 — When she requested information about the investigation into her discrimination complaint and was told the district had found none, she wasn’t permitted to see the full report.

 — She was abruptly relieved of her position and reassigned to a teaching position instead.

 The district claimed her dismissal was due to concerns about staff morale, failure in her leadership, her lack of presence at the school, failure to respond to communications, failure to follow through on commitments and over-delegation.

 While the case has yet to be tried in court, there certainly seems to be some classic hallmarks of pregnancy discrimination and retaliation, including disparate treatment, unreasonable demands, a refusal to make medically-necessary accommodations and, ultimately, a sudden poor performance rating and demotion after making a complaint.

 If you’ve experienced similar workplace discrimination after a pregnancy, consider talking to an attorney today.

-Source: Los Angeles Times Valley Sun, "Former La Canada principal details maternity bias allegations while school board stands by superinendent," Sara Cardine, Jan.
+Source: Los Angeles Times Valley Sun, “Former La Canada principal details maternity bias allegations while school board stands by superintendent,” Sara Cardine, Jan.
 12, 2017